SeerLite/path-resolve.kak/README.md

-# path-resolve.kak
+# resolve-path.kak
 Non-dereferencing directory structure tracker plugin for the [Kakoune](https://kakoune.org) code editor.
 ```
 [~/dir/dir/symlink/dir] ../../dir/dir/symlink/symlink.txt [+] 1 sel - client0@[413612]
 ```

-path-resolve.kak provides alternative `:change-directory` and `:edit` commands and exposes `buffile` and `bufname` options as non-dereferencing counterparts to their builtin `%val` values.
+resolve-path.kak provides alternative `:change-directory` and `:edit` commands and exposes `buffile` and `bufname` options as non-dereferencing counterparts to their builtin `%val` values.

 Additionally, the options `cwd` and `pretty_cwd` exist for your scripting/modeline needs.
 They're pretty much what you can imagine: `/home/you/projects` vs `~/projects`.
 See [Configuration/Modeline](#modeline).